RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Introduction

 \subsection{Outline}

 We organize the rest of the paper as follows.
 In Section \ref{sec:related_works}, we discuss the related works.
 Subsequently, in Section \ref{sec:preliminaries}, we treat the background theory needed for our method.
 Specifically, we treat INRs and the implicit representation of shapes (Section \ref{sec:Impl_Shape_Representation}), the LDDMM framework (Section \ref{sec:LDDMM}), and LDDMM PGA (Section \ref{sec:LDDMM_PGA}).
 Section \ref{sec:our_model} introduces our neural network model.
 In Section \ref{sec:numerical_results} we compare this model to the same model with a non-Riemannian regularization.
 We also compare our method to DAE \cite{bone2019learning}.
 Finally, we summarize the paper, discuss some limitations, and discuss future work in Section \ref{sec:conclusion}.
 In the appendices, we provide additional experiments and details, and some basics of Riemannian geometry.
+Specifically, the appendices present an interesting result: our Riemannian regularization functional is novel in the LDDMM literature, yet still related to the standard LDDMM regularizers.